CANUreal/ridvanotel/README.md

 Update!!!
   It is coming to ridvanotel.com in like uhhh next week?
-  As soon as the customer sends the hosting info.
+  As soon as the customer sends the hosting info